usmanialihassan92/mvhevc-rc-lf/README.md

 # Reference
-Following algorithms has been considered:
+The following algorithms have been considered:

 Multidimensional Light Field Encoder using 4D Multiscale Transforms and Hexadeca-tree-oriented bit-plane Clustering (MuLE-MTH) \cite{alves2020jpeg}:
 ```